Is your business prepared for the unexpected?

 Different types of fires require certain types of fire extinguishers to tackle the fire effectively.
 Water for paper, CO2 for electrical fires etc. Using the wrong extinguisher can make the fire worse, and even endanger the user.
 That is why it’s extremely important to have the correct extinguishers for your business to deal with the fires you might experience.

-The only way to do this correctly and protect your staff and business is to have a fire assessment from a fully qualified fire engineer, who will recommend the types of extinguisher needed and where to place them in your premises in Northamptonshire.
+The only way to do this correctly and protect your staff and business is to have a fire assessment from a fully qualified fire engineer, who will recommend the types of extinguishers needed and where to place them in your premises in Northamptonshire, Milton Keynes, Bedford, Huntingdon, Corby, Daventry, Cambridge, Brackley and Leicester.Book a fire extinguisher service

 Installing fire extinguishers is one thing, but it’s vital to understand the legislation behind fire extinguisher requirements for your business.